alexfernandez/alexfernandez.github.io/index.md

 🧑‍💻 Here on my blog I like to write about my job in software engineering.
 ⚛️ There are also some articles related to Physics.
-🦠 And some related to Biology.
+🦠 And some articles related to Biology.
 🗣️ I also write about other things I'm interested in, like linguistics or event organization.
 🇪🇸 Some articles are in Spanish.
 🇮🇪 The rest are in English.